TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 We've decided to go in for:-

 **1- Two separate node groups:-
-One for critical workloads (on-demand) and Spot for cost optimization.***
+One for critical workloads (on-demand) and second, Spot for cost optimization.***

 **2 - Multiple Instance groups have been specified ➡ Increasing chances of Spot Instances fulfillment.**

 </br>

-> ###---> This means we have an On-Demand capacity to handle Baseline Application Performance + a Spot Allocation strategy as a Cost Optimization strategy. 👍 ☑️
+> ↪️ This means we have an On-Demand capacity to handle Baseline Application Performance + a Spot Allocation strategy as a Cost Optimization strategy. 👍 ☑️

 </br>